 Group or link files, tables, projects, or submissions together by their annotations

-Create a File View
+Creating a File View

 A file view lists all files or tables within one or more folders or projects.
 To create a file view, navigate to the project where you would like to create the view.
 The project you choose does not have to contain the items you are including in your file view.
 Navigate into the Tables tab and select Add File View from the Tables Tools menu.
 You will select the files of interest by defining the scope, which is the project(s) and folders that contain your files.
 File views can also contain tables or folders; you can choose which kinds of items you would like to include during the setup process.
-The scope of a file view can have a maximum of 20,000 folders or sub-folders.

-Create a Project View
+Creating a Project View

 A project view lists all projects you’ve added to the view.
 To create a project view, select the project in which you would like to create the view.
 Navigate into the Tables tab and select Add Project View from the Tables Tools menu.
 You will select the projects of interest by defining the scope as above for file views.
 The only notable difference between creating a project view and a file view is that for project views, there is a 1:1 relationship between the projects you select in your scope and the projects that are shown in the view.
-The scope of a project view can have a maximum of 20,000 projects.

-Create a Submission View
+Creating a Submission View

 A submission view lists all submissions within one or multiple evaluation queues.
 To create a submission view, navigate to the project where you would like to create the view.
 The project you choose does not have to contain the submissions or the evaluation queues that are included in the view.
 Navigate to the Tables tab and select Add Submission View in the Tables Tools menu.
 The submissions that are included in the view are defined by its scope, which is the list of evaluation queues containing the submissions.
 For more information, read about how to use submission views with evaluation queues.
 The scope of a submission view can have a maximum of 20,000 evaluation queues.